pritamsaha92/pritamsaha92/README.md

 ### Hi there, I'm Pritam Saha. 👋

-## I'm a Lead SDET, Automation Enthusiast, and Startup lover!!
+## I'm an SDET, Automation Enthusiast, and Startup lover!!

 - 🌱 I’m currently learning new things and technology.
-- 👯 I’m looking to learn more about test automation, product management and DevOps.
+- 👯 I’m looking to learn more about test automation, management and DevOps.
-- 🥅 2023 Goals: Go beyond your comfort zone and make an impact.
+- 🥅 2024 Goals: Go beyond your comfort zone and make an impact.
 - ⚡ Fun fact: I love to design internet-facing consumer products.